darknight/tabby-interview/technical-writing/README.md

 In the method, we first find all the possible pairs in the word, see if a merge rule exists for the pair, if so, we put pair info + merge rule info into a priority queue.
 The priority queue sorts the elements by the ranking of the merge rule, so that we can always pick the most frequent pair to merge.

-Then, we keep popping the top element from the heap, merge the pair based on the attached rule, mutate the word, and update the heap accordingly.
+Then, we keep popping the top element from the heap, merge the pair based on the attached merge rule, mutate the word, update the heap accordingly.

 After the merge, our example will have the following representation: